Etude: Piano Cover Generation with a Three-Stage Approach -- Extract, strucTUralize, and DEcode: Experiments

 The subjective evaluation results in Table \ref{tab:evaluation} confirm the superiority of our proposed framework.
 Statistical analysis reveals that all three Etude variants significantly outperform all three baseline models (PiCoGen2, AMT-APC, and Music2MIDI) in Overall Quality (OVL), with all planned pairwise comparisons yielding a corrected $p<0.001$.

 Diving into the details, the Human performance unsurprisingly achieved the highest scores across all criteria, establishing a clear upper bound.
 Among the AI models, both versions of our Etude Decoder were the top performers, with Etude - Default achieving the highest OVL score of 3.50.
 Notably, our decoder versions also lead in Fluency (FL) and Dynamic Expression (DE), indicating that their outputs are perceived as more natural and musical.
+Interestingly, Etude - Default slightly outperformed Etude - Prompted.
+This is likely because, for fairness in evaluation, we applied fixed style vectors across all bars in the Prompted setting, which may have limited dynamic expressivity compared to the Default's median attributes.
 Meanwhile, the Etude Extractor achieved the highest Similarity (SI) score among all models, confirming its effectiveness at capturing a dense and accurate representation of the source material.
 These results provide strong evidence that the Etude framework represents a substantial advancement in the quality of automatic piano cover generation.